- Great Hotels. Centrally located, 4- & 5-star Hotels.

 Boarding your overnight flight, you’re off on the adventure of a lifetime!

 Welcome to sunny Naples, often called an open-air museum, due to its many historic statues and monuments.
 We are pleased to offer complimentary transfers from the Naples airport to your hotel at scheduled times.
 Your Perillo representative will be at the airport to greet you.

-There will be time to relax this afternoon before our welcome drink and dinner with fine wines at our hotel.
+There will be time to relax this afternoon before dinner with fine wines at our hotel.

 This morning, after a delicious breakfast, we take a hydrofoil from Naples to the world’s most enchanting island—Capri.
 We’ll enjoy a private tour around the island (weather permitting).
 We’ll cruise by the magnificent Faraglioni, Capri’s iconic rock formations which tower above the Mediterranean Sea.